View Map

 The Japanese Gardens are just one of the great places to visit in Kildare.

 It may have some of the finest historical sites in Ireland, but there’s more to County Kildare than Norman strongholds and ancient churches.
-From wild boglands to colonial estates, horse racing empires to Antarctic explorers, prepare to be surprised by all you can do in Kildare town and beyond.
+From wild boglands to colonial estates, horse racing empires to Antarctic explorers, prepare to be surprised by all you can discover in Kildare town and beyond.

 • 1.